backdrop-contrib/rate/README.txt

 6. Views integration
 --------------------------------------------------------------------------------
 This module provides views integration via the VotingAPI module.
-To add a rate widget in your view, first add a relation to "Node: Vote results".
+To add a rate widget in your view, first add a relation to "Node: Vote results" for nodes or "Comment: Vote results" for comments.
 You have to configure a few options here.
 The "Value type" and "Vote tag" needs to be the same as used for the widget (see §2.1).
 The "aggregate" function must be "Number of votes".

 After adding the relationship, you can add the field "Vote results: Value" to your view.
 In the "Appearance" box you may choose one of the following: